honasjp/K-State-CIS-200-Syntax-Sheet/Sheet.md

 ## Loops
 There are three main types of loops: for, while, and do while:
 ### For Loops
 This is the loop that you will use the most.
-Helpful for iterating over arrays.
+They are helpful for iterating over arrays.
 ```java
 //General form
 for([variable creation]; [variable condition]; [variable incrementation/decrementation])